satvikandi/Hello/README.md

 ![Alt text] [img4]

-The dependencies are resolved using the npm install command :
+The dependencies get resolved from package.json using the 'npm install' command :

 ![Alt text] [img6]